jonasbergqvist/saas-cms-visual-builder-workshop/README-9-Create-experience-component.md

 ![image](https://github.com/user-attachments/assets/244be7d8-012b-4e8d-aafe-e8596d49e2fd)

+### 9.4.3 Add sections, rows, and columns
-### 9.4.3 Update ExperienceComponent to loop through sections, rows, and columns
+Update ExperienceComponent to loop through sections, rows, and columns

 We can now use the data from Graph in our component.
 Lets hover over "data" constant, to see what we get from Graph
 ![image](https://github.com/user-attachments/assets/3a503cfe-0d42-4cdc-8b5f-526f2c6dd4b8)